+A decontamination room, separate from patient treatment areas and dedicated to the decontamination process, was available.
+Appropriate equipment, including a washer disinfector, a DAC universal and a steam steriliser have been provided to meet the practice requirements.
 A review of documentation evidenced that equipment used in the decontamination process has been appropriately validated.
 A review of equipment logbooks evidenced that periodic tests are undertaken and recorded in keeping with Health Technical Memorandum (HTM) 01-05 Decontamination in primary care dental practices.

 It was confirmed that the practice continues to audit compliance with HTM 01-05 using the Infection Prevention Society (IPS) audit tool.
-The most recent IPS audit was completed during 6 June 2017.
+The most recent IPS audit was completed during June 2017.

-A range of policies and procedures was in place in relation to decontamination and infection prevention and control.
+A range of policies and procedures were in place in relation to decontamination and infection prevention and control.